-This new online brand aims to disrupt the over-priced leather market by providing high quality products with an unconventional price point.
+This online brand aims to disrupt the over-priced leather market by providing high quality products with an unconventional price point.
 If you’re shopping for top quality, unique items you’ll want to hear about the thoughtful, no-fuss embossing features that ANORAK offers.
-With personalisation and delivery available in 1-2 business days anywhere in Hong Kong, this also makes a fab gift.
+With personalisation and delivery available in one to two business days anywhere in Hong Kong, this also makes a fab gift.

 Basics for Basics

 Ethical fashion enhanced with a volunteer rewards program?
 Sounds pretty good to us.
 Supported by Hands On Hong Kong, Basics for Basics is all about making sure each product is made with care, and creating a community.
 Striving to build style in conjunction with nature and reduce our carbon footprint, it carries a range of modern apparel brands.

 This brand gets its name from the oldest book in Scottish literature.
 Vintage-inspired cuts and provoking prints make up each creation.
 These are the perfect pieces for the bold, assertive, girly girl that’s been silenced inside you.

 Calling all fans of prints and colour!
 The two talented faces behind the brand, Pernille and Tale, provide you with ideal pieces for the jet-set glamorous girl.
 The Chicameo aesthetic airs more on the boho side (think pom pom accents, kaftans and tropical designs) that immediately transport you to the beach.
 Make sure to check out the jackets for some outerwear that can be a real conversation piece!